-This shut down mode is set with a "1" within bit 0 of the command register:
+This shutdown mode is set with a "1" within bit 0 of the command register:

-COMMAND REGISTER FORMAT COMMAND CODE REGISTER NAME BIT FUNCTION / DESCRIPTION R/W 00 ALS_SD 0 ALS shut down setting 0 = ALS power on 1 = ALS shut down R/W
+COMMAND REGISTER FORMAT COMMAND CODE REGISTER NAME BIT FUNCTION / DESCRIPTION R/W 00 ALS_SD 0 ALS shutdown setting 0 = ALS power on 1 = ALS shut down R/W

-When activating the sensor, set bit 0 of the command register to "0" with a wait time of 2.5 ms before the first measurement is needed, allowing for the correct start of the signal processor and oscillator.
+When activating the sensor, setting bit 0 of the command register to "0"; a wait time of 4 ms should be observed before the first measurement is picked up, to allow for a correct start of the signal processor and oscillator.

-Please also refer to the chapter "Power Saving Modes."
+Please also refer to the chapter "Power-Saving Modes."